oVirt/ovirt-site/source/integration/quality-assurance.html.md

 *   Testing of software as it is released into nightly, updates-testing, or as it appears in a supported public release
 *   Developing and executing test plans and test cases to test important functionality in a systematic way, usually with multiple cooperating testers
-*   Developing and running tools which use automation to find potential bugs ( <http://jenkins.ovirt.org/> )
+*   Developing and running tools that use automation to find potential bugs ( <http://jenkins.ovirt.org/> )
-*   Running test days to co-ordinate focused testing on a specific feature or component
+*   Running test days to coordinate focused testing on a specific feature or component
 *   Working with developers to maintain the release criteria, which are used to determine what bugs should be fixed before a release of oVirt is made
 *   Verifying bugs fixed by oVirt developers